 - A copy of current professional liability insurance is attached to or accompanies this application.
-I agree to maintain professional liability insurance throughout the duration of my Field Placement. - I agree to maintain health insurance throughout the duration of my Field Placement. - I understand my Field Agency may require me to submit to and pay for a Criminal Records Check. - I understand that I must complete the Field Orientation module in seminar prior to starting any work in Field I. - I have read, understand, and agree to follow the NASW Code of Ethics. - I understand that policies related to MSW Program, including Field Education, are available on the Brescia web page.
-I have read and understand them and have asked questions, if necessary. - I hereby authorize release of information to the proposed Field Agency about my knowledge, professional values, emotional maturity, past employment or volunteer experiences, skills, and other abilities for the purpose of determining my suitability of this Field Placement.
+I agree to maintain professional liability insurance throughout the duration of my Field Placement. - I agree to maintain health insurance throughout the duration of my Field Placement. - I understand my Field Agency may require me to submit to and pay for a Criminal Records Check. - I understand that I must complete the Field Orientation in Seminar prior to starting any work in Field I. - I have read, understand, and agree to follow the NASW Code of Ethics. - I understand that policies related to MSW Program, including Field Education, are available on the Brescia web page.
+I have read and understand them and have asked questions, if necessary. - I hereby authorize release of information to the proposed Field Agency about my knowledge, professional values, emotional maturity, skills, and other abilities for the purpose of determining my suitability of this Field Placement.